FAQ's - Vertrouwensketen

 From which moment will my containers run through the Secure Chain and how do I participate?

 The shipping line/shipagent that brings in the container by sea sets the Secure Chain in motion.
-Each shipping line/shipagent individually informs and guides its customers (the party to whom the container is released) for the transition to the Secure Chain.
-In principle, all participating shipping lines/shipagents have committed to a phased and controlled rollout, with the primary focus being on high-risk containers.
-This predominantly concerns cargo from Latin America.
-Next, other deepsea import containers will follow in phases.
-Whether you are able to immediately join the Secure Chain for multiple sailing areas at once as a customer depends on the individual agreements you have in place with the shipping line/shipagent.
-The shipping line/shipagent will provide you with the instructions for participation; you can also read them on this website under the menu ‘What to do if’.
-Want to know which shipping lines/shipagents are participating?
+Each deepsea and shortsea shipping line/shipagent individually informs and guides its customers (the party to whom the container is released) for the transition to the Secure Chain.
+Instructions for connecting are also available on the website under the ‘How to act’ menu.
+Want to know which shipping lines/ship agents are participating?
 Click here

 Participation

-Which shipping lines/ship agents are participating in the Secure Chain
+Which shipping lines/ship agents and terminals participate in the Secure Chain?

 Participation